 • The project forms will be screened and evaluated by Eureka National Project Coordinators (NPCs) assisted by technical experts in the National Funding Bodies (NFBs).

-- In the second phase, each country will follow its funding procedure according to its national rules.
+- In the second phase, from the third week from February 2020 to 13th March, each country will follow its funding procedure according to its national rules.
 Funding conditions and eligibility criteria vary among participating countries.
 Main aspects of the national funding criteria are briefly explained below.

 In Chile, apart from the Eureka Project Application (phase 1) the participants will have to submit a formal national application form for international projects including the Eureka Application form (in English) and a draft consortium agreement.